Daedalic Entertainment: History

 In June 2023, Daedalic shuttered its development division, affecting 25 of its more than 90 employees.
 The closure came as a result of poor reception and performance of the studio's final internally developed game, The Lord of the Rings: Gollum.
 The report speaks of systemic problems in the German games industry.
-Responsible for Daedalic's decline is a changed dynamic after the studio was sold to various companies and lost its creative independence.
+Responsible for Daedalic's decline was a changed dynamic after the studio was sold to various companies and lost its creative independence.
 With regard to the game Gollum, it was stated that Daedalic tried to develop an AAA title based on the American model with only a fraction of the staff.
 Only 85 employees developed Gollum, while other titles in the same class have around 200 employees.